py-pkgs/py-pkgs/docs/CONTRIBUTING.md

 	```

 5. Submit a pull request by e.g., using the GitHub website.
+6. Check the Netlify Deploy Preview, which is generated automatically for pull requests to `main`.

 ## Code of Conduct

-Please note that the py-pkgs project is released with [this Contributor Code of Conduct](CONDUCT.md).
+Please note that the `py-pkgs` project is released with [this Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.